RIIPCM/Indices_generator/README.md

 Inconsistency matrix generator with Saaty scale with several indices

+For usage just use main_loop(int,int) function.
+First parameter is size of matrix and second parameter is number of generated matrices.

 **#Licence and usage**

 If you want to use this script in your scientific work, please cite the repository: